AyeGill/memoman/README.md

   - [x] Including a QuickCheck suite?
   - [ ] Refactor code to make it testable.
 - [ ] Think seriously about behaviour when reviewing out of turn.
+  - [ ] What happens when a card goes unreviewed for a long time?
+  - [ ] Make it possible to stop mid-review and still save alterations.
+  - [ ] Add option to review ahead.
+- [ ] Are we implementing the repetition-within-sessions stuff correct?
+Especially pertaining to behaviour of delay.